After conquering the whisky world, Japan has its eyes on the craft gin scene.

 Gin is one of the broadest categories of spirits

 The Kyoto Distillery claimed the title of Japan's first artisanal gin makers with Kinobi Kyoto Dry Gin in 2016.
 Kinobi, which means “the beauty of the seasons” is in the London Dry Gin style.
-It combines rice spirit with Japanese cypress leaves, gyokuro tea, and sansho, Japanese peppercorn.
-The distillery's Yuzu Gin uses a base of shochu potatoes with ginger, sansho and a heavy dose of yuzu .
+It combines rice spirit with Japanese cypress, gyokuro tea, and sansho, Japanese peppercorn.
+Yuzu Gin, created by Kyoya Distillery in Miyazaki, uses a base of shochu potatoes with ginger, sansho and a heavy dose of yuzu .

 Since 2016, several other distilleries and even global spirits giants like Suntory and Nikka have joined the fun.
 Suntory released Roku from its spirits plant in Osaka.
 Roku, which means six in Japanese, is a reference to the six Japanese botanicals used in its gin.
 It has a healthy dose of sansho pepper, giving this gin its slight spicy notes.
-Nikka Coffey Gin relies heavily on yuzu lemon peels and other Japanese fruits to deliver an intense, citrusy gin.
-Its name comes from the Coffey stills, used in making whiskey, located at the company's Sendai site.
+Nikka Coffey Gin relies heavily on yuzu, lemon peels and other Japanese fruits to deliver an intense, citrusy gin.
+Its name comes from the Coffey stills, used in making whiskey, located at the company's Miyagikyo Distillery.

 All information is correct as of March 2019.